Triefenstein

-Markt Triefenstein ([ˈtʁiːfn̩ˌʃtaɪn]) is a market community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Markt Triefenstein ([ˈtʁiːfn̩ˌʃtaɪn]) is a market municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It was created in 1978 out of the villages Homburg am Main, Lengfurt, Rettersheim and Trennfeld.

 Geography

 Location

 Markt Triefenstein is part of the Main-Spessart district of Bavaria.
 It is located on the river Main between Marktheidenfeld and Wertheim am Main.
 To the south it borders on Baden-Württemberg.

 The community has the following Gemarkungen (traditional rural cadastral areas): Homburg am Main, Lengfurt, Rettersheim and Trennfeld.
 The former two are located on the left bank of the Main, the latter two on the right bank.

 Geology

 The hills in the east of the community's territory are made up of Muschelkalk on top of the normal Buntsandstein or red sandstone of the Spessart hills.
 This terroir makes the area around Homburg well-suited for growing wine.
 In addition, the vineyards profit from the protective bowl-shape of the hill (Kallmuth, 278 metres above sea level) and the heat-store of the river Main.
 Since 1981, the vineyards on Kallmuth have been a protected monument.
 The Bocksberg, west of the Main, is the westernmost muschelkalk occurrence in Bavaria.

 Homburg castle sits on a rock made up of tufa.